 While Dr. Saad has lived in the US for much of her life, she was raised in Beirut, Lebanon.
 Through her experience growing up in a time of war, she learned about resilience.
 In navigating the complexities of living through war at a young age, she learned about the essential ingredients of living well: emotional connection and doing what works.
 She strives to bring these ingredients into her work on a daily basis.

 With her experience living in and visiting the Middle East, Dr. Saad has developed a sub-specialty of working with people from the Middle East.
 She consults and presents regularly to her colleagues on this topic.
 She speaks English and Arabic fluently.
-Additionally, her personal travels and her professional consultations have taken her to Lebanon, Jordan, Bahrain, and Saudi Arabia.
+Additionally, her personal travels and her professional consultations have taken her to Lebanon, Jordan, Bahrain, Saudi Arabia and UAE.
 She is very familiar with the cultural norms and expectations and is, as a result, able to provide culturally sensitive therapy tailored to a Middle Eastern clientele.